Homemade Ranch Seasoning + Paleo Ranch Dressing

 This dressing seriously tastes good and is super versatile.
 The dried herbs and spices in this mix are plenty for an awesome dressing or ranch dip.

-You can even use it as a spice rub or a popcorn seasoning.
+You can even use the dry mix as a spice rub or a popcorn seasoning.
 Or part of breading for chicken or fish!
-Here are a few recipes that use this homemade ranch seasoning mix that that we love from my site and my cookbooks.

 Recipes Using Paleo Ranch Dressing